Arijit-123Banerjee/git_demo/README.md

 #demo project

-This is a demo practise set for git.
+This is a demo practise set for git!